 Improving Your Urinary Quality of Life Webinar

 Urinary stricture disease is a benign urologic condition that results in the blockage of urinary flow.
-In some cases, urinary stricture disease can cause infection, stones, or even kidney disease.
-This condition is commonly caused by trauma, infection, or radiation of the genitals and can affect men and women of all ages.
-Learn from Johns Hopkins Reconstructive Urologic Surgeon, Andrew Cohen, M.D. for an interactive webinar to discuss an array of solutions for this very common issue.
+In some cases, urinary stricture disease can cause infection, stones or even kidney disease.
+This condition is commonly caused by trauma, infection or radiation of the genitals and can affect men and women of all ages.
+Learn about solutions for this very common issue in this webinar with Johns Hopkins reconstructive urologic surgeon, Andrew Cohen, M.D.

 Our surgeons have extensive experience with complex reconstructive urology, and can recommend the best approach for you and your situation.

 Treatment for urethral obstruction (including urethral stricture) depends on factors such as the severity of the problem and your underlying health.
 Specialized diagnostic testing in our clinic will likely be necessary to gather the crucial information needed to help you and your doctor decide on treatment.

 The most common surgical procedures for urethral obstruction are:

 - Urethroplasty – Open reconstructive surgery to repair urethral stricture, during which we sometimes use novel tissues (such as tissue from the inside of the mouth) to reconstruct the urethra.

 - Meatoplasty – A simple procedure to increase the size of the urinary meatus, which is the opening of the urethra at the end of the penis.

 - Perineal urethrostomy – This surgery creates a permanent opening to the urethra from the perineum (the area between the scrotum and anus) for urine to flow.
 This treatment is used for men with complex strictures who are willing to sit to urinate and want to avoid a more complex reconstruction.